nrinaudo/nrinaudo.github.com/source/_posts/2013-09-15-logarithm-base-in-algorithm-complexity.markdown

 ## Constants in algorithm complexity

-The first step to understanding the irrelevance of a logarithm's base when expressing algorithm complexity is to remember that constants are considered irrelevant: a complexity of $2N$ is expressed as $N$.
+The first step to understanding the irrelevance of a logarithm's base when expressing algorithm complexity is to remember that constants are considered irrelevant: a complexity of `2N` is expressed as `N`.

 With that in mind, we "just" need to prove that logarithms with different bases are linked together by a constant: